 Deborah Strauss (USA; violin, voice)

-is an internationally acclaimed klezmer violinist and educator who has been active in the klezmer and Yiddish music scene for more than 25 years.
-She is a member of the Strauss/Warschauer Duo and was a long-time member of the Klezmer Conservatory Band, one of the premiere groups of the klezmer revival.
-She has appeared on numerous recordings and was featured in the Emmy Award-winning film, Itzhak Perlman: In the Fiddler's House.
-Deborah has performed and taught at the Jewish Culture Festival in Krakow, Yiddish Summer Weimar, KlezKamp, KlezKanada, and the Jewish Music Institute/SOAS at the University of London.
+Deborah Strauss is an internationally acclaimed klezmer violinist and educator who has been active in the klezmer and Yiddish music scene for over 30 years.
+She is a member of the Strauss/Warschauer Duo, was a long-time member of the Klezmer Conservatory Band and has performed with the Klezmatics.
+She has appeared on numerous recordings and was featured in the Emmy Award-winning film Itzhak Perlman: In the Fiddler's House.
+Deborah has performed and taught at the Jewish Culture Festival in Krakow, Yiddish Summer Weimar and KlezKanada.
 She is also an award-winning children’s educator and a highly regarded Yiddish dance leader.

 Photo: Avia Moore